 Important telephone numbers:

-Weather: WorldSBK visits Imola in mid-May and you can expect an average maximum daily temperature of 22°C (72°F) and an average low of 12°C (54°F).
-Italy has a nice weather most of the time and whilst there is a small chance of rain this region enjoys an average of seven daily hours of sunshine in May.
+Weather: WorldSBK visits Imola in mid-July and you can expect an average maximum daily temperature of 28.6°C (83.4°F) and an average low of 18.7°C (65.6°F).
+Italy has a nice weather most of the time.
+Rainfall during July is moderate with, generally, around 7 rainy days.

 If you have never visited the romantic southern European nation of Italy you are missing out.
 Glorious weather, gorgeous people, wonderful wine, fantastic food, centuries of history, beautiful architecture and a long motorcycle racing heritage.